 Hwy 45 Riding Stables is a family-owned business for over 30 years that provides a 45-minutes trail ride that is open to the public.
 For our camps, we offer full day, half day, and overnight camps to children providing a hands-on experience and teaching them the basic training of how to ride and handle a horse.
 We offer a unique experience riding through the beautiful Northern Wisconsin woods striving for everyone to have a wonderful and safe experience.
 We are open Monday through Saturday all year round, weather permitting, and our rides go out at 10:00, 12:00, 2:00, and 4:00, by calling 715-623-6868 to make a reservation.

-Located west of Elcho on the existing cross-country ski trail and adjoining forest roads.
+Moccasin Lake Recreation Area offers horseback riding trails.
+The trail system is located west of Elcho on the existing cross-country ski trail and adjoining forest roads.
 This area features a variety of rolling terrain and is highlighted by two river basins.
 Moccasin is set up as a horse camping area, with gravel pad pull-in sites, picnic tables, and fire rings.
 There is a recreational shelter, pit toilet, and hand pump for water.
 Facilities also include a parking area.

 NOTE: The Popple Ridge Horseback Riding Trail is closed due to the July 19, 2019 storm damage.
 There has been no update from the Forest Service on an anticipated opening date.
 For more information on Chequamegon-Nicolet National Forest 2019 Storm Damage, click here.